annika-maier-uni/comp_work_project/README.md

 ![Alt-Text](Pipeline.jpg)

 This pipeline is a RNA-Seq analysis workflow implemented using Nextflow.
-The workflow includes quality control, trimming, alignment, sorting of aligned files and marking of duplicates using popular tools like FastQC, TrimGalore, HISAT2, STAR, SAMtools, and picard.
+The workflow includes quality control (FastQC), trimming (TrimGalore), alignment (HISAT2 or STAR), sorting of aligned files (SAMtools) and marking of duplicates (picard).

 ## Workflow Overview
 The pipeline performs the following steps:

 1. **Read and Validate Samplesheet**: The input samplesheet (CSV) contains information about the samples, such as the sample name, strandedness, and the paths to paired-end FASTQ files.
+It checks for the correct format of the samplesheet, ensuring that all required fields are present and that the specified FASTQ files exist and are correctly named.

-2. **FASTQ Quality Control (FastQC)**: Performs quality control checks on raw FASTQ files using FastQC.
+3. **FASTQ Quality Control (FastQC)**: Performs quality control checks on raw FASTQ files using FastQC.

-3. **Trimming (TrimGalore)**: Trims adapters and low-quality regions from the FASTQ files.

-4. **Alignment (HISAT2 or STAR)**: Aligns the trimmed FASTQ files to the reference genome.
+4. **Trimming (TrimGalore)**:  This process utilizes Trim Galore to perform quality trimming on paired-end FASTQ files.
+It generates quality control reports using FastQC.

+5.a **Alignment (HISAT2)**: # The process generates a HISAT2 index from a reference genome, and aligns paired-end FASTA/FASTQ reads to the generated index.

+5.b **Alignment (STAR)**: # The process generates a STAR index from a reference genome and GTF file, and aligns paired-end FASTA/FASTQ reads to the generated index.

-5. **Sorting (SAMtools)**: Sorts the aligned SAM files.
+6. **Sorting (SAMtools)**: Sorts the aligned SAM files.

-6. **Mark duplicates (picard)**: Identifies and marks duplicate reads in the sorted files.
+7. **Mark duplicates (picard)**: The process identifies and marks duplicate reads in a BAM file generated from an alignment step.

 ## Usage